 10 Tips to Review Before you Start

-2. Gather all your ingredients and equipment beforehand, so that they’re at your finger tips.
-It is so frustrating to realize at the point of no return, that you don’t have that extra bag of sugar you thought you had.
+Gather all your ingredients and equipment beforehand, so that they’re at your finger tips.
+It is so frustrating to realize at the point of no return, that you don’t have that extra bag of sugar or additional lids you thought you had.

-4. Use REAL canning jars, screw bands, and lids.
-NEW lids, not used.
-New lids now do not need to be heated to activate the sealing compound before placing on the jar top.
-I usually heat them anyway – by placing them either in a pan of water that I bring to a boil, or by dipping them into the boiling hot water bath in a lid holder that I have for that exact purpose.
+Use REAL canning jars, screw bands, and lids – intended for canning.
+Jars: Many jars that we may recycle are intended only as ‘single-use’ jars.
+They were not made to go in high temperatures and are liable to break.
+They also do not fit regular canning lids which are critical.
+Those single-use jars may be suitable for dry storage, but they are NOT suitable for canning.
+Lids: Use only NEW lids, not previously used.
+New lids have a rubber inner ring intended to seal during the process.
+They do not need to be heated to activate the sealing compound before placing on the jar top, but I usually heat them anyway – by placing them either in a pan of water that I bring to a boil, or by dipping them into the boiling hot water bath with a lid holder that I have for that purpose.
+This is just one further way of ensuring they’re CLEAN.

 6. It is VERY important is to wipe the jar rim and threads clean before putting on the lid and screw band.
 Having any fruit or syrup residue along the top will prevent a good seal with the lid.
 When putting on the ring / screw band – don’t tighten more than finger tight.
 It’s job is not to seal the jar, it is to keep the lid in place while the jar is processed and during the cooling process when the vacuum is complete.
 After 24 hours the ring can be removed to reuse on other jars.